kubermatic/docs/content/kubermatic/master/tutorials_howtos/upgrading/upgrade_from_2.18_to_2.19/_index.en.md

       ```
     * the option to run as a daemonset (`nginx.asDaemonSet`) is removed - use `nginx.controller.kind` instead
     * the option to schedule on master nodes removed (`nginx.ignoreMasterTaint`) and a way to reconfigure it has been added to the `values.yaml` file
+2. After the installation, any Ingress objects which were previously using `ingress.kubernetes.io/*` family of annotations should have them replaced with `nginx.ingress.kubernetes.io/*`, as specified in the [documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) of the ingress.
+This change is made to simplify usage of the Ingress resources customization when using the upstream documentation as reference.
 2. `--migrate-upstream-nginx-ingress` flag has to be added for the installer to perform the migration.

 Actions required (manual installation):